rayanmargham/bevy_xml/README.md

 ## What this Crate gives you

-This crate only gives you new() and get_next_frame(), offsets are by the crate.
-The animation system is for you to implement!
+This crate now has an animation system, support for 3D sprites and much more!

 ## Disclaimer!